sktime/sktime/GOVERNANCE.rst

 the CC tries to resolve the deadlock.

 -  The CC will use consensus seeking.
--  If no consensus can be found within twenty working days excluding week-ends since the beginning of the stage-1 "reasonable time for consideration" period, the decision is made through a simple majority vote (with tie breaking) among the CC members.
+-  If no consensus can be found within twenty working days excluding weekends since the beginning of the stage-1 "reasonable time for consideration" period, the decision is made through a simple majority vote (with tie breaking) among the CC members.